Data sold by apps reveal US military movements in Syria: Report

-San Francisco, April 27 (IANS) US military movements in Syria were revealed by location info available for purchase from smartphone apps, which included enough information to identify the location of an undeclared US military base in the country.
+San Francisco: US military movements in Syria were revealed by location info available for purchase from smartphone apps, which included enough information to identify the location of an undeclared US military base in the country.

 The sensitive location information was harvested from weather, games and dating apps on the phones of US soldiers and appears to include special ops personnel.